Battery electric multiple unit: Austria

 The Austrian Federal Railways has purchased 189 Siemens Desiro ML trains from 2013 to 2020.
 One of these trains was converted to a battery electric multiple unit and branded as cityjet eco.
 The battery-electric version of the Siemens train is equipped to operate with batteries and overhead wires, with a battery only range of 80 km reaching a maximum speed of 100 km/h in battery mode.
 The trains are to be tested on regional and suburban rail lines on electrified and unelectrified track.
 The test services began in September 2019 on the Kamp Valley line between Horn and St. Pölten.

 Cuba

-In 1912 the United Railways of Havana ordered a battery railcar by Thomas Edison and Ralph H. Beach.
+In 1912, the United Railways of Havana ordered a battery railcar by Thomas Edison and Ralph H. Beach.

+Croatia

+For the needs of the national railway company Croatian Railways the KONČAR Group and their subdivision of KONČAR – Electric Vehicles is developing units of BEMU and BMU.
+First units entered use in 2025, with BEMU in May 2025, and BMU in September 2025.
+BEMU units, capacity of 304 passengers, seating 157, have a possibility to run on overhead line 25kV/50 Hz or on battery power with 631 kWh of storage.
+BMU units, capacity of 216 passengers, seating 113, run on battery power with 736 kWh of storage.
+Manufacturer also provides charging stations with 1MW power output.

 Denmark

-From the end of 2020, Stadler FLIRT Akku battery trains will be trialled on two lines, the 25 km Helsingør to Hillerød line in North Zealand, and the 18 km Lemvig line in northern West Jutland.
-If successful it is viewed the trains will be fully operational replacing the existing diesel trains in 2025.
+From the end of 2020, Stadler FLIRT Akku battery trains will be trialled on two lines, the 25 km Helsingør to Hillerød line in Northern Sjælland, and the 18 km Lemvig line in Northwestern Julland.
+The trains will be operational in 2024.